heroku/hk/README.md

 **The power of Go**

-hk demonstrates the power of the Go language, runtime, systems access, and distribution story (a single, staticly linked binary with no dependecies) which are all very appealing to Heroku.
+hk demonstrates the power of the Go language, runtime, systems access, and distribution story (a single, statically linked binary with no dependencies) which are all very appealing to Heroku.

+**Unix**

+Heroku loves Unix.
+This client should reflect that.
+Commands are single, unhyphenated words and map to their unix ancestors names and flags where applicable.

 ### Installation